PS - I love my new camera!

 Ginger-Peanut Tuna Salad

-- One large can - chunk white tuna (or salmon) packed in water, drained
+A fresh, flavorful meal great for any season and lover of the oh-so-wonderful and versatile ginger root!- One large can - chunk white tuna (or salmon) packed in water, drained

 - Small handful - roasted peanuts, shelled of course